dadahcr2/reference/_pages/blog.md

 {{site.linethree}}

 9 June
-: - New PE track types
+: New PE track types

 8 June
-: - New website theme
+: New website theme

 7 June
-: - Next PE thoughts
+: Next PE thoughts

 4 June
-: - New TE teaser
+: New TE teaser

 1 June
-: - Previous PE -> separate page
+: — Previous PE -> separate page
-- Associated websites made into spearate pages of this site
+— Associated websites made into separate pages of this site
-- started to change PE setups from words to images
+— started to change PE setups from words to images
-- memes: one addition
+— memes: one addition

 30 May
-: - hcr2.info:
+: hcr2.info:
 	- TE setups
 	- Next PE Info